 - Two-Factor Authentication such as Duo 2FA -- e.g., mobile app, hardware token such as YubiKey

 - One-Time Password implementations such as Google Authenticator, Twilio Authy, or FreeOTP

 - Note: Time-Based One-Time Passwords (TOTP) are preferred over HMAC-Based One-Time Passwords (HTOP)

 - FIDO standard smart cards or hardware tokens

-- SSH key with a password set - passwords must meet campus passphrase requirements
+- SSH public/private keypair with a password set (password encryption) - passwords must meet campus passphrase requirements

 - Additional MFA guidance for Microsoft RDP and SSH is below